kulcsarrudolf/pasztor.at/content/blog/2020-08-12-mockito-is-bad-for-your-code.md

 *&ldquo;Here we go again, bashing something popular,&rdquo;* &mdash; you say?
 Well, yes.
 We will be bashing Mockito.
 Not because it’s bad *per se*, but because it encourages writing bad tests.
 In this blog post, I want to demonstrate that overusing mocking will cause fragile tests and frustration in your team.

+{{% warning %}}
+**Bias warning:** I am a follower of the [classicist/Detroit school of testing](https://medium.com/@adrianbooth/test-driven-development-wars-detroit-vs-london-classicist-vs-mockist-9956c78ae95f).
+If you follow a different school of thought, this post may enrage you.

 ## Why do we test?

 Before we dive in, let’s ask ourselves the question: *why do we test?*